 Summary of Benefits for Full-Time Staff, Administration and Research Fellow Positions

 The following information is a representation, in summary form, of the benefits offered to all Full-Time Staff, Administration and Research Fellow positions.
-For more detailed information please visit the Benefits and Policy Guidelines for Administration and Staff or call the Human Resources Office at X7294.
+For more detailed information please call the Human Resources Office at X7294.

-Beginning May 1, 2014, Clark will offer eligible faculty and staff a choice of four health plans with one provider, Harvard Pilgrim.
-The University will contribute $427.00 per month toward any individual plan; or $973.00 per month toward any family plan.
+Beginning May 1, 2015, Clark will offer eligible faculty and staff a choice of four health plans with one provider, Harvard Pilgrim.
+The University will contribute $440.00 per month toward any individual plan; or $1002.00 per month toward any family plan.
 You are eligible on the first of the month following your date of employment.
-Your cost per month effective May 1, 2014 is listed below depending on the plan and coverage you select.
+Your cost per month effective May 1, 2015 to December 31, 2015 is listed below depending on the plan and coverage you select.

 Plan descriptions are available in the Office of Human Resources.

 You are eligible on the first of the month following your date of employment.
-Rates are effective May 1, 2014.
+Rates are effective May 1, 2015 to December 31, 2015.
 The monthly cost to you is:

 Flexible Spending Accounts (FSA)